-Following the creation of the tracking stocks, Series A, Series B and Series C Liberty SiriusXM common stock trade under the symbols LSXMA/B/K, respectively; Series A, Series B and Series C Liberty Braves common stock trade or are quoted under the symbols BATRA/B/K respectively; and Series A, Series B and Series C Liberty Media common stock traded or were quoted under the symbols LMCA/B/K, respectively.
-Shortly following the closing of the acquisition of Formula 1 on January 23, 2017 (the "Second Closing"), the Liberty Media Group and Liberty Media common stock were renamed the Liberty Formula One Group (the "Formula One Group") and the Liberty Formula One common stock, respectively, and the corresponding ticker symbols for the Series A, Series B and Series C Liberty Media common stock were changed to FWONA/B/K, respectively.
-Each series (Series A, Series B and Series C) of the Liberty SiriusXM common stock trades on the Nasdaq Global Select Market.
-Series A and Series C Liberty Braves common stock trade on the Nasdaq Global Select Market and the Series B Liberty Formula One common stock continues to take on the Nasdaq Global Select Market and the Series B Liberty Formula One common stock continues to be quoted on the OTC Markets.
+Liberty Media Corporation ("Liberty," the "Company," "we," "us," and "our") has three classes of stock.
+Series A, Series B and Series C Liberty SiriusXM common stock trade under the symbols LSXMA/B/K, respectively; Series A, Series B and Series C Liberty Media common stock trade or are quoted under the symbols BATRA/B/K respectively; and Series A, Series B and Series C Liberty Media common stock trade or were quoted under the symbols LMCA/B/K, respectively; and Series A, Series B and Series C Liberty Media common stock traded or were quoted under the symbols LMCA/B/K, respectively.
+Shortly following the closing of the acquisition of Formula 1 on January 23, 2017 (the "Second Closing"), the Liberty Media Group and Liberty Media common stock were renamed the Liberty Formula One Group (the "Formula One Group") and the Liberty Formula One common stock, respectively, and the corresponding ticker symbols for the Series A, Series B and Series C Liberty SiriusXM common stock trades on the Nasdaq Global Select Market.
+Series A and Series C Liberty Formula One common stock trade on the Nasdaq Global Select Market.
+Series A and Series C Liberty Formula One common stock continue to trade on the Nasdaq Global Select Market.
+Series A and Series C Liberty Formula One common stock continue to trade on the Nasdaq Global Select Market and the Series B Liberty Formula One common stock continues to be quoted on the OTC Markets.
 Although the Second Closing, and the corresponding tracking stock name and the ticker symbol change, were not completed until January 23 and January 24, 2017, respectively, historical information of the Liberty Media Group and Liberty Media common stock is referred to herein as the Formula One Group and Liberty Formula One common stock, respectively.
+Stock price information for securities traded on the Nasdaq Global Select Market can be found on the Nasdaq Global Select Market can be found on the Nasdaq Global Select Market and the Series B Liberty Formula One common stock price information for securities t